DavidMertz/RegEx_Puzzles/book.md

 "unknown nucleotide" and '-' for "gap of indeterminate length."

-As well, in biological organisms, spans of DNA are terminated by "telomeres" which are special sequences indicating that the read mechanism should stop transcription and form a protein.
+As well, in biological organisms, spans of DNA are terminated by "telomeres," which are special sequences indicating that the read mechanism should stop transcription and form a protein.
 Telomeres are often repeated as much as thousands of times at the ends of sequences.
 In a gross simplification for this puzzle, let's suppose that three or